lucabanetta/aiida-seigrowth/README.md

 The user should now show see *seigrowth.pbe* under *aiida.calculations*
 ## Usage

-Here goes a complete example of how to submit a test calculation using this plugin.

 To submit a calculation:

 * Activate the pybamm environment